Nadiyahr/react-convertor/README.md

 ### Available Scripts

-`Deploy` - available to deploy your application to gh-pages
+[Demo](https://nadiyahr.github.io/convertor/) - available to deploy your application to gh-pages

 `SCSS Preprocessor` - available to write your styles with modern style language